-Inbound marketing is a long-term, ongoing practice.
-Once you kickstart your program, many costs will be recurring indefinitely and even those that don't can vary greatly depending on the types of strategies you want to implement, whether you're outsourcing or insourcing, and how quickly you want to see results.
+Once you kickstart your program, many costs will be recurring indefinitely, and even those that don't can vary greatly depending on the types of strategies you want to implement, whether you're outsourcing or insourcing, and how quickly you want to see results.

 The data shows that inbound marketing is more cost-effective than outbound marketing, has a better long-term ROI, and builds better customer relationships.